sbmkvp/rta_booking_information/README.md

 ![github-header-image-2](https://github.com/user-attachments/assets/bfbf0a20-9e62-4826-84d7-21b684433964)

-This resource has been officially depreceated.
+This resource has been officially shut down.
 I don't have time to manage this anymore and please check https://driverstest.noob.place/ more latest implementation.